Australians flee massive bushfire near Perth amid coronavirus lockdown | DW | 02.02.2021

 Perth is two days into a five-day lockdown that was imposed after a security guard at a quarantine hotel tested positive for the coronavirus.

-"Right now, WA is battling two different kinds of emergencies, a dangerous fire emergency and a COVID-19 lockdown emergency," Premier Mark McGowan told reporters.
+"Right now, [Western Australia] is battling two different kinds of emergencies, a dangerous fire emergency and a COVID-19 lockdown emergency," Western Australia Premier Mark McGowan told reporters.

-Under the measures, around 2 million residents of Perth, as well as residents of nearby Peel and soutwest regions, must stay at home.
+Under the measures, around 2 million residents of Perth, as well as residents of nearby Peel and the southwest regions, must stay at home.

 see,nm/aw (AFP, AP)